adaltas/node-nikita/src/render.coffee.md

                 options.content = content
                 do_write()
           do_write = ->
+            if not options.engine and options.source
+              extension = path.extname options.source
+              options.engine = 'nunjunks' if extension is '.j2'
             options.source = null
             write options, (err, written) ->
               return next err if err